orra-dev/agent-fragile-to-prod-guide/stage1-architecture/README.md

 In this case, there should be
 - an inventory check to ensure the product is in-stock
 - if yes, a delivery estimate is provided
+- Any interim errors are handled by orra

 3. **Purchase a recommended product**